Green Guru LLC Irrigation & Landscape Lighting

 How much does landscape lighting service cost?

-Most lighting work is service-scoped because site conditions vary.
+Most lighting work is quoted after inspection because site conditions vary.
 We inspect the system first, define scope, and provide clear pricing before work proceeds.

 What affects lighting installation pricing?